blog_header

 by Daphne Thompson, on Feb 9, 2017 3:00:44 PM

 Louisiana was hit by at least five tornadoes on Tuesday, February 7.
 The National Weather Service sent out multiple crews yesterday to review damage that had been reported.
-While some areas may …
+While some …

 Read Story